TheWiseCoder/Goldies/src/README.md

 Usage:
 `repeat__goal(:Goal, +N, Params, -Results)`
 *Params* are up to 6 parameters <+Pi,...,+Pj>
-*Results* is a list with the invocation results, in the proper order
+*Results* is a list with the invocation results in the proper order

 **BDB**